Involuta/Blazarang/README.md

 Greg approaches Blackstar
 Greg: “Sup, Blackstar, welcome to the ship.”
 Blackstar: “...hi.”
+Idea: Greg and Jester discussing magic
+Greg wants to learn about magic to help him and his brothers become competitively viable in future Jester’s teaching Greg because she’s passionate about magic (and maybe she likes him)
+Greg: “You said magic isn’t something you know, it’s something you feel.
+It doesn’t follow any sort of real logic, other than being based on humor.”
+Jester: “Uh huh.”
+Greg: “So then,” he gestures to the laboratory experiments and spreadsheets, “what’s with all the sciency stuff?
+If magic works like how you said, how do we run experiments on it?”
+Jester: “Oh Gregory, my nestled naivete, that’s the joke!
+It doesn’t make a lick of sense!
+And that’s what causes the magic!”
+Greg: “Wait, hold on.”
+Greg does performative hand gestures throughout the following that intensify with his confusion
+Greg: “So…magic doesn’t follow logic.”
+Jester sillily nods
+Greg: “So we use logic to do magic ironically,”
+Jester sillily nods
+Greg’s voice becomes louder and increasingly concerned and confused.  “which is the humor that powers the magic,” Jester sillily nods more
+Greg: “but that means we’re still using logic, to directly, indirectly, do the magic.”
+Jester’s silly nods intensify
+Greg: “So magic does follow logic, but…what?!
+What?!”
+An explosion forms behind Greg’s head and he falls dramatically to the floor Jester looks down to see if he’s ok
+Greg lies still for a little while
+Greg: “...wait…I think I get it now…”
+Jester blinks expectantly
+Greg slowly rises to his feet
+Greg: “Magic…is just a bunch of BULLSHIT!”
+Greg violently rips his head off, revealing a minigun on his neck stump.
+He then spins around and shoots all of the beakers and minor magical artifacts in the room with perfect accuracy with only his neck.
+While he’s shooting, Jester ducks down and grabs her hat.
+Greg then grabs the gun with his hands and throws it at a huge mystical artifact on the opposite end of the room.
+The gun passes straight through it and plays a fart with reverb sound effect when it does.
+A bouquet of flowers spouts from Greg’s head stump, then the flowers fall down revealing a new head
+Greg breathes heavily as he touches his face and looks around the lab Jester is in disbelief
+Idea: Jester’s true form is introduced
+Jester calls Greg “weirdly attractive” in an offhand comment in her usual antics, then reverts back to her true form (codenamed “Tripty” for now) in private
+Tripty leans her back to the wall and puts her hands on her forehead: “...why did I say that shit…” Tripty slides down the wall and sits against the corner.
+“I’d be surprised if he showed up to the lab again.”
+The next day, Greg shows up
+…
+Idea: Greg meets Jester’s true form
+Jester is tired and doesn’t want to maintain her funny form, but doesn’t want Greg to see her in her true form because she thinks her true form is cringe, unattractive, and unfunny
+Greg likes to make new friends, so he wants to befriend Tripty, but he’s also wary that she could be an intruder Greg is unusually early for his session with Jester and shows up unannounced.
+He’s surprised to see a stranger in the lab
+Greg: “Huh?”
+Tripty’s voice cracks: “Wah!”
+Greg stares at her inquisitively. “oh sup.
+Have we…met before?”
+Tripty, assertive: “NO.”
+Greg stares blankly for a moment, then snaps back into his relaxed confidence.
+“Then hey, I’m Greg.
+I help out around the lab.”
+He extends his hand.
+Tripty looks at his hand, confused whether it’s an open hand or closed fist.
+She cautiously pats it.
+Greg: “How ‘bout you?”
+Tripty glances around and backs away slowly, accelerating a bit over time.
+“Prefer not to say.
+In fact, pretend I was never he-ugh-” she bumps into a desk, causing her to fold forward clumsily in shock and make a funny noise
+Greg chuckles lightly and raises an eyebrow .
+“So what are you, a thief?”
+Tripty: “NO. No I’m not.”
+Greg’s expression turns skeptical.
+Tripty: “I’m, uhhhhh…an assistant!
+I’m Jester’s lab assistant!”
+Greg: “I thought I was her lab assistant.”
+Tripty: “I’m her other lab assistant!”
+Greg: “Oh.
+So you know magic too?”
+Tripty: “Obviously!”
+Greg: “Cast a spell then.”
+Tripty is visibly worried since she hasn’t cast a spell outside of her Jester form in a very long time (or maybe ever).
+She tries to concentrate magic between her hands, but gets winded and breaks form.
+Greg crosses his arms and narrows his gaze.
+“Having trouble?”
+Tripty: “I’m just rusty, give me a second!”
+She starts fidgeting and shifting around, trying to find any shred of magic and failing miserably.
+Her expression brightens subtly as she comes up with an idea.
+She approaches Greg and reaches into the air in front of him, pretending to cast a spell.
+She’s embarrassed and blushing and internally begs that Greg is fooled
+Greg looks down at her hand, then around the room.
+“Did something happen?
+I didn’t see.”
+Tripty looks up at Greg and stares at his face.
+She’s closer to him than she’s ever been before as Tripty.
+“It was…an invisible spell.”
+Greg: “What did it do?”
+Tripty: “I cast…the friendship spell!
+It makes the target friends with the caster, even if they don’t know each other at all!”
+Greg is really confused.
+“So…we’re friends now?”
+Tripty: “YES…and that’s why, I will run away and you won’t tell anyone I was here!”
+Greg: “...okay?”
+Tripty: “IT’S CONFIRMED!”
+She sprints out of the room.
+Greg sits down on a lab stool and calmly ponders.
+Shortly thereafter, Jester comes bouncing in.
+Jester: “Gregory!
+What are you idling about for?
+I don’t pay you nothing to do nothing!”
+Greg: “Sorry boss.
+A thief broke into the lab just now.”
+Jester: “A thief?
+That’s impossible.
+No one gets into the lab without my permission.”
+Greg: “Oh, so…you actually have another lab assistant?”
+Jester: “Of course I do!
+In fact, one of them should have ended their shift just now.
+You might’ve seen a mopey-looking hobgoblin stumble her way out.”
+Greg: “Hey, that’s no way to talk about your lab assistant.”
+Jester: “What, you don’t agree?
+Have you seen her?”
+Greg: “Yeah, she’s alright.
+Kinda cute, if I’m being honest.”
+Jester looks confused for a second.
+“Hey!
+Don’t get distracted now, you bum, we got work to do!”
+Idea: Jester tries to gauge Greg’s feelings about her Tripty thinks Jester is obtrusive and obnoxious and that everyone secretly hates her but tolerates her because she’s powerful.
+She wants to know if Greg thinks this way, but is too shy to ask him directly, so she dances around the subject while slowly inching towards the real question
+Greg genuinely likes Jester as she is and defends her.
+He still thinks Tripty is a lab assistant

 (Not a conversation) People’s opinions on the tournament championship The source of Microwave’s power is gambling: at the start of every fight Microwave is in, there is an extremely low (maybe ~1 in 10000) chance for a critical error to occur, causing it to become helpless and weak for about 50 seconds
 In the championship fight, Mike got a critical error and Blaze destroyed Mike